Euro banknotes: Second series

-The Europa series banknotes, similarly to the first series, bear the European flag, a map of the continent on the reverse and the signature of Mario Draghi, since 1 November 2011 president of the ECB.
+The Europa series banknotes, similarly to the first series, bear the European flag, a map of the continent on the reverse and the signature of Mario Draghi, president of the ECB from 1 November 2011 to 31 October 2019.
 The 12 stars from the flag are also incorporated into the notes.
 On 4 May 2016 the European Central Bank decided not to issue a 500 euro banknote for the Europa series.

 The series also bears the name of the currency in capital letters, but in three scripts: Latin (EURO), Greek (ΕΥΡΩ), and Cyrillic (ЕВРО).

 The 2nd series €100 and €200 notes are a different size to the €100 and €200 notes from the 1st series.
 Both denominations are now the same height (77 mm) as the €50 banknote, which makes them more comfortable to use.
 Their length remains unchanged.

 The design for the 50, 100 and 200 euro notes features the acronyms of the name of the European Central Bank in ten linguistic variants, covering all official languages of the European Union, in the following order: